 Across America, businesses from a wide spectrum of industries, including education, science, engineering, medicine, hospitality and manufacturing, report having difficulty filling important positions.

-Over the next decade, the restaurant industry is expected to add 1.8 million positions, an increase of 14 percent in the total restaurant workforce.
-However, the native-born U.S. workforce is only expected to grow by 10 percent, and the percentage of 16-24 year olds entering the workforce—an important source of restaurant employees—isn’t expected to grow at all.
+Over the next decade, the restaurant industry is expected to add 1.8 million positions, a 14 percent increase in the industry's workforce.
+But the native-born U.S. workforce is expected to grow by just 10 percent over this time, and the percentage of 16- to 24-year-olds entering the workforce—an important source of restaurant employees—isn’t expected to grow at all.
 Without meaningful immigration reform, many restaurants and other businesses will be unable to keep up with the growing demand for their goods and services.
 Overall economic growth will slow and fewer jobs will be created.

-A simple federal employment verification system.
-Restaurants, like all employers, are responsible for taking steps to ensure that the employees they hire are legally allowed to work in the U.S. But while a federal verification system, E-Verify, is available, laws governing its use vary among states and localities.
-This makes compliance difficult, particularly for businesses that operate multiple locations in different states.
-Congress must pass legislation that implements a national law governing E-Verify use that also hold employers harmless for actions they take in good faith based on information provided by the system.
+A simple, reliable federal employment verification system.
+Restaurants, like all employers, are responsible for taking steps to ensure that the employees they hire are legally allowed to work in the United States.
+E-Verify, the online federal verification system, is voluntary under federal law, but many states have made it mandatory for at least some businesses.
+The patchwork of state rules makes compliance difficult, particularly for businesses that operate multiple locations in different states.
+The National Restaurant Association supports a consistent national standard that helps employers hire in a timely, efficient and respecteful manner and that holds employers harmless for actions they take in good faith based on information provided by the system.

 Improved border security that promotes travel and tourism.
-Travel and tourism are important economic drivers and are responsible for about one-fifth of all restaurant sales.
+Travel and tourism are important economic drivers and responsible for about one-fifth of all restaurant sales.
 While immigration reform should include steps to prevent illegal U.S. border crossings and improve overall border security, those steps should not get in the way of legitimate travel and tourism.

-Contact: Angelo Amador, Ryan Kearney
+Contacts: Angelo Amador, Ryan Kearney